MikoBie/typst_template/main.typ

   )
   #show: el.default-enum-list.with(fill: (enumColor))
   #v(15%)
-  - [x] 2007 David Stillwell creates #highlight[myPersonality] Facebook App to share a personality questionnaire
+  - [x] 2007 David Stillwell creates myPersonality Facebook App to share a personality questionnaire.

-  - [x] by 2012, 6 million people completed the personality questionnaire
+  - [x] by 2012, 6 million people completed the personality questionnaire.

-  - [x] 40% of participants gave informed consent to share their Facebook data
+  - [x] 40% of participants gave informed consent to share their Facebook data.

-  - [x] Private traits and attributes are predictable from digital records of human behavior (Kosinski, Stillwell, & Graepel, 2013)
+  - [x] Private traits and attributes are predictable from digital records of human behavior (Kosinski, Stillwell, & Graepel, 2013).

-  - [ ] Psychological targeting as an effective approach to digital mass persuasion (Matz et al., 2017) ]
+  - [ ] Psychological targeting as an effective approach to digital mass persuasion (Matz et al., 2017).
+]

 #slide(title: [Matz et al., 2017])[